 As a kiosk, you have leeway to experiment with your products because you’re not shoehorning yourself into one category, to begin with.
 Take advantage of this.
 Always keep a good inventory of what your fastest selling item is.

 With those items that just don’t go off the shelf, try and bring in new products, more variety.
-Have an agreement with your vendor that while you experiment with your product mix, he needs to take back your unsold goods within a reasonable amount if time.
+Have an agreement with your vendor that while you experiment with your product mix, he needs to take back your unsold goods within a reasonable amount of time.

-Your Kiosk Is Your Advertisement
+Your Retail Kiosk Is Your Advertisement

-Your kiosk may simply be a pop-up of your online store in order to give potential customers taste of what the store holds.
+Your Retail kiosk may simply be a pop-up of your online store in order to give potential customers taste of what the store holds.
 It could also be a small offshoot to a much larger retail location.
 In both cases, use your kiosk space to advertise this larger product variety.
 You can even set up stations within the kiosk for people to browse products in your online store.

 Always talk to the mall management about any plans of expansion they may have that could affect your small business negatively.